metio/terraform-provider-k8s/docs/data-sources/everest_percona_com_database_cluster_backup_v1alpha1_manifest.md

 Required:

-- `backup_storage_name` (String) BackupStorageName is the name of the BackupStorage used for backups.
+- `backup_storage_name` (String) BackupStorageName is the name of the BackupStorage used for backups.The BackupStorage must be created in the same namespace as the DatabaseCluster.
 - `db_cluster_name` (String) DBClusterName is the original database cluster name.